Manideep-N/Power_Bi_Projects/Data Professional Survey/README.md

 # 📊 Data Professional Survey Analysis

 This Power BI project analyses data from a survey of data professionals to explore trends in salary, job roles, technologies, and work habits.
-It provides visual insights into how different factors such as country, experience, and tools impact compensation and professional experience.
+It provides visual insights into how different factors, such as country, experience, and tools, impact compensation and professional experience.

 ---